besure94/memory-lane/README.md

 # Extra Functionality Ideas

-* Add password verification for users when they sign up for an account.

-* Only allow a user to delete memories that they have created.

 * Add more properties to memories to make them more descriptive.

 * Add CSS styling to application.